 b.
 Comments on papers should never be sarcastic or cruel.
 Special sensitivity should be exercised when the philosophical materials covered in a course challenge fundamental religious or ethical beliefs of students.

 c.
 Check references in written work carefully, and be aware of the possibility of plagiarism (see below).

 10. Academic dishonesty: Students should be informed in advance of commencing relevant projects and exams of the nature of plagiarism and other forms of academic dishonesty.
 If a student is suspected of academic dishonesty, you must follow appropriate procedures, as outlined in the University's pamphlet, "Guidelines on Academic Integrity."
 You should familiarize yourself with these regulations.
 If you need further guidance you should consult with the Director of Graduate Studies.

-11. Sexual harassment in its multi-varied forms is increasingly being recognized as a problem on all US campuses.
+11. Sexual harassment in its multi-varied forms is not acceptable.
 You are responsible for familiarizing yourself with the University's policy on combating sexual harassment and for behaving in accordance with this policy.

 12. As a Teaching Assistant or Teaching Fellow, you are an employee of the University and representative of the Department of History and Philosophy of Science.
 In the circumstances, criticizing the Department, the courses, the texts, the faculty, or the discipline, in your classroom or in private discussion with your students would be unseemly, disloyal, and demoralizing.
 If you have legitimate complaints, bring them to your supervising lecturer, the Director of Graduate Studies, or the Chair.
 Our program of graduate support depends on maintaining a good teaching record.
 Each HPS course should be a valuable experience for every student enrolled in it.